 ― Robert A. Heinlein

-Send listings and links to email@example.com.
-For product review or news items for Moo Dog Knits or Moo Dog Press, send to the attention of the editor at the e-mail listed above.
+Send listings and information to email@example.com.
+For product review or news items, send to the attention of the editor.

 Read or Listen: The Code of the Extraordinary Mind: 10 Unconventional Laws to Redefine Your Life and Succeed On Your Own Terms by Vishen Lakhiani, ed-tech entrepreneur, founder and CEO of Mindvalley, an education technology company specialising in learning experience design.
 It’s got an app to go along with the book – photos, ideas, videos.One geometric design is also a beloved pieced quilt known by various names.
 Likely few quilters stop to think they are quite adept at visual math while doing patterns and solving how to make a design turn corners – or when determining yardage.
 It’s just pure pleasure.